argoproj/argo-cd/docs/operator-manual/config-management-plugins.md

   # The name of the plugin must be unique within a given Argo CD instance.
   name: my-plugin
 spec:
-  # The version of your plugin.
-Optional.
-If specified, the Application's spec.source.plugin.name field
-  # must be <plugin name>-<plugin version>.
   version: v1.0
   # The init command runs in the Application source directory at the beginning of each manifest generation.
 The init
   # command can output anything.
 A non-zero status code will fail manifest generation.